Fronteers 2010 speakers

 Brad is a developer advocate at Google for the Open Web and HTML5 and an acknowledged expert in pushing web browsers in new directions.
 He is the creator of a number of JavaScript libraries and frameworks, including Dojo Storage, Dojo Offline, and Really Simple History, many of which preceded and helped influence HTML5.
 He is currently working on the SVG Web library, a drop-in JavaScript toolkit that brings SVG 1.1 support to Internet Explorer, including building an SVG implementation using SVG Web into Wikipedia.

-Brad will be presenting Vector Graphics for the Web.
+Brad presented Vector Graphics for the Web.

 Dan Rubin